-Here's what a volunteer shared about her time attending the LDS church in Haiti during her semester volunteering there.
+Here's what a volunteer shared about her time attending church in Haiti during her semester volunteering there.

 While volunteering with International Language Programs (ILP) you'll have the opportunity to attend church abroad if you'd like.
-In Haiti, there is an LDS church that your Coordinator and many of the orphans at the home you live in go to.
+In Haiti, there is a meetinghouse for the Church of Jesus Christ of Latter Day Saints that your Coordinator and many of the orphans at the home you live in go to.
 ILP volunteers are welcome to join them and everyone packs into the van to go together!
 Your new congregation can help you feel at home and you'll quickly realize how similar the church is all around the world.

 Wondering what it's like volunteering in Haiti?

 We've put a guide together with tons of info just for you!

 Summer S. volunteered in Haiti and attended the church during her semester; she shared a bit of her experience with us.

 How did church in Haiti different than what you're used to in the States?

 "The meetings and schedule were the same, but obviously in Creole and not English.
 We were part of a District, which was actually bigger than you might think (maybe around 100 people?), and were able to attend District Conference once at the stake center about 5 minutes from our normal building."

 "The members are really welcoming!
 The language barrier is obviously a struggle, but people were always smiling and the relief society would always acknowledge us and try to make us feel welcome!"